solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 In 1884 J. Lehmann* published a great work illustrated by an atlas of photographs, showing that a stratified structure was often brought about in igneous rocks as a result of pressure.
 Now metamorphic rocks are especially found in mountainous regions, where there has necessarily been great dislocation and pressure.
 Hence he concluded that metamorphic rocks might in many cases be igneous rocks modified by mechanical means.

-*) 'Untersuchungen über die Entstehung der altcrystallinischen Schiefergesteine,' 1884.
+*) _Untersuchungen über die Entstehung der altcrystallinischen Schiefergesteine_, 1884.

 At the present day the tendency is to judge each case on its own merits.

-Sir A. Geikie wrote, in his critical appreciation of Lehmann's work, "The question is attacked on all sides" ('Nature,' June 5, 1884, p.
+Sir A. Geikie wrote, in his critical appreciation of Lehmann's work, "The question is attacked on all sides" (_Nature_, June 5, 1884, p.
 121).
 There is, however, one side whence no attack has yet been delivered.
 I find as a matter of observation that the metamorphic rocks are replete with organic structure.* They are not only masses of crystalline minerals, but also masses of mineralized nummulites.
 Just as the arrangement and condition of the minerals afford evidence concerning events in the history of the rock, so likewise does the condition of the nummulitic material.

 *) Nummulite structure is visible in many of Lehmann's photographs, viz.
 2. 3; 3.
 4; 6.
 3, 4; 7.
 4; 9.
 1; 16.
 6; 21.
 6; 23.
 3; etc.